Tokyo University of Science: Statistics

 Biography

 Terumi Tanaka is a Japanese anti-nuclear and anti-war activist and former professor.
 He is a hibakusha, a survivor of the atomic bombing of Nagasaki, and is the secretary general of Nihon Hidankyo, a Japan-wide organisation of atomic and hydrogen bomb sufferers.
 He lives in Niiza, Saitama.
-On October 11, 2024, the Japan Confederation of A- and H-Bomb Sufferers Organizations (Nihon Hidankyo), to which they belong as a representative, was awarded the Nobel Peace Prize.
+On October 11, 2024, the Japan Confederation of A- and H-Bomb Sufferers Organizations (Nihon Hidankyo), which he represents, was awarded the Nobel Peace Prize.

 8. Kinnosuke Ogura